1976: The Southern California Rapid Transit District launches the Santa Monica Freeway Diamond Lane Express project.

 Los Angeles County Metropolitan Transportation Authority CEO Roger Snoble states that “the introduction of FlyAway Airport shuttle service at Union Station, L.A.’s major transportation hub, provides an invaluable new service option for Metro’s transit customers.
 The multitude of bus and rail connections at Union Station make the convenience of FlyAway service available to tens of thousands of daily transit riders.”

-More information can be found in the March 15, 2006 issue of MyMetro, the LACMTA online employee news digest.
+More information can be found in the March 15, 2006 issue of the MyMetro employee news digest.